Whatsapp Icon

 Other Lifestyle Adjustments

-In addition to diet, exercise, and sleep, there are other lifestyle changes that can support mental health.
+In addition to diet, exercise, and sleep, other lifestyle changes can support mental health.
 Mindfulness and meditation practices can reduce stress and improve mood.
 Setting aside time for hobbies and activities you enjoy is equally important as it can provide a much-needed distraction and source of happiness during treatment.
-Lastly, dont hesitate to seek support from friends, family, or support groups.
+Lastly, don't hesitate to seek support from friends, family, or support groups.
 Feeling connected can make a significant difference in your mental health journey during cancer treatment.

 Making these lifestyle changes might seem daunting, especially during such a difficult period in your life.
 However, implementing even a few of these suggestions can provide some relief from depression symptoms and support your overall well-being during cancer treatment.
 Remember, it's essential to consult with your healthcare provider before making any significant changes, especially regarding your diet and exercise routine.